werf/werf/docs/pages_en/usage/integration_with_ci_cd_systems.md

 werf provides a ready-made integrations for GitLab CI/CD and GitHub Actions.
 By leveraging CI jobs' service environment variables, the integration does the following:

--  Creating a temporary Docker configuration based on the current user configuration and authorizing in the container registry CI.
+- Creating a temporary Docker configuration based on the current user configuration and authorizing in the CI container registry.
 - Setting default values for werf commands:
-  - Using the container registry CI (`WERF_REPO`).
+  - Using the CI container registry (`WERF_REPO`).
   - Detecting the current environment (`WERF_ENV`).
   - Annotating the chart resources being deployed, binding to the CI system (`WERF_ADD_ANNOTATION_*`).
 Annotations are added to all resources being deployed, allowing the user to go to the bound pipeline, job, and commit if necessary.
   - Setting up werf logging (`WERF_LOG_*`).